WEP, No SSID broadcast, allowed MAC addresses are all OK but these are more home security.

 Optional: Under Network Permission tab you can use the tick boxes to restrict clients to infrastructure networks or only GPO profiled allowed networks if you desire.

-- Click OK and you have completed your Vista Wireless Policy
+- Click OK and you have completed your Windows Wireless Policy

 - Figure: Wifi_Settings settings